Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/admin_commands_intro/Purge_catalog.md

 ---

-    title: PURGE  - Purging the catalog
+    title: "PURGE  - Purging the catalog"
-    linkTitle: PURGE - Purge the catalog
+    linkTitle: "PURGE - Purge the catalog"
-    weight: 310
+    weight: 300

----
-This topic describes how to delete records which have exceeded the retention time in the catalog.
+---This topic describes how to delete records which have exceeded the retention time in the catalog.
 Transfer CFT provides the following purge options:

 - [Startup configuration purge](#Startup)